I have been thinking a lot about stress lately. Mostly because I have recently been introduced to a new concept: stress addiction.

 - Learn how stress can be harmful or helpful

-- Practice important stress-management skills during each talk
+- Practice important stress-management skills

 - Gain simple, practical tools to build a more resilient brain and body